Where to See Impressive Holiday Lights in Philadelphia (and Nearby)

 Gingerbread man and house at Koziar’s

 A bit further away, Koziar’s Christmas Village is a major holiday light display in Berks County.
-For over 75 years, this lovely attraction has brought joy to the thousands of people who come to see the over 1 million lights on the grounds.
+For over 75 years, this lovely attraction has brought joy to the thousands of people who come to see over 1 million lights on the grounds.
 As you follow the path that snakes through the village, you’ll see light sculptures, trees, and buildings covered in Christmas lights.

 Among the lights and inflatables, there are numerous winter and holiday scenes in miniature buildings.
 You can peer through the windows to see dolls ice skating, eating Christmas dinner, or attending Christmas Eve church service, among other activities.